Ngiratkel Etpison: Presidency

 Ngiratkel Etpison was the first president that survived his entire presidency.
 (Haruo Remeliik was murdered and Lazarus Salii committed suicide by shooting, both while in office.)

 While in office, Etpison proposed a request to the United States of America to grant Palau independence from its 43-year U.N. trusteeship.
 Because of the Palauan constitutional requirement of achieving a 75% majority vote, the initial proposal was overturned.
 This proposal would later develop into the Compact of Free Association, an agreement with the United States that would grant independence to the Republic of Palau.
 The Compact of Free Association was approved by the United States in 1994 under Kuniwo Nakamura after negotiating a 50-year stimulus plan to support Palau's founding of its new Republic in exchange for military assets in land.

 Business work

 Ngiratkel Etpison founded the NECO group of companies in 1945.
 He started by using a Japanese scrapped generator to make ice candy, later becoming one of the prominent businessmen of Palau.
 He started the first tourist and sightseeing business in the 1970s, and in 1984 opened Palau Pacific Resort, Palau's most luxurious beach resort.

+Personal life

+Etpison was the Rekemesik of Ngatpang.
 He died on Aug 1, 1997 in California, United States.
-His daughter Mandy T. Etpison managing his museum and she is the current director of the museum.
+The Etpison Museum opened in August 1999 and was built by his children, Shallum and Mandy Etpison.